herd health & well-being

 P.L.
 Ruegg et al., Department of Dairy Science, University of Wisconsin-Madison

-Presents new information about perception of disease by farmers on conventional herds that utilize confinement and intensive grazing practices and contrasts outcomes with similar herds that are certified organic dairy producers.
+Perception of disease by farmers on conventional herds that utilize confinement and intensive grazing practices and contrasts outcomes with similar herds that are certified organic dairy producers.

 Treatment of Disease by Organic Dairy Farmers